What is Title Insurance?

 - Encroach onto neighbor’s land (subject to deductible and liability limits if boundary wall or fence)

-- Land cannot be used for single family dwelling under zoning ordinance
+- Land cannot be used for single-family dwelling under a zoning ordinance

 Learn the Top 5 Features of your Title Insurance Policy: